 In all aspects of living great strides are being made towards making things as environmentally friendly as possible.
 As resources have being plundered new ways have had to be found in order to produce energy and manufacture things.
 The internet is no different.
 Infrastructure is being remodeled to make it more efficient and “greener”.
 A number of companies are already trying to be as green as possible and others are following suit, using the most environmentally sound solutions possible.
 If the whole planet is going to use the internet then it makes sense that the internet looks after the planet too and it’s going to be essential once some resources run out and prices increase massively.

 Earth is not enough

-We are the only planet we know of with internet and until proof of other lifeforms on other planets is verified in some way we will remain the only planet with internet.
+We are the only planet we know of with the internet and until proof of other life forms on other planets is verified in some way we will remain the only planet with the internet.
 Or will we?
 Plans are already afoot to create internet access on Mars for when people eventually settle there.
 This might be a lot further off than just 10 years, but it is a plan that NASA thinks needs to be made already.
-Once Mars is colonised the idea is that it will be possible to send messages via internet to friends and family back home and to communicate regularly with Earth.
+Once Mars has colonised the idea is that it will be possible to send messages via the internet to friends and family back home and to communicate regularly with Earth.
 This will be achieved thanks to satellites orbiting the red planet and it is anticipated that it will take 24 minutes to transmit data one way.

 These potential developments will make for a very exciting and very real future and that future is starting now.